William Bell (singer)

 William Bell (né Yarbrough; born July 16, 1939) is an American soul singer and songwriter.
-As a performer, he is probably best known for his debut single, 1961's "You Don't Miss Your Water"; 1968's top 10 hit in the UK "Private Number", a duet with Judy Clay; and his only US top 40 hit, 1976's "Tryin' to Love Two", which also hit No. 1 on the R&B chart.
+As a performer, he is best known for his debut single, 1961's "You Don't Miss Your Water"; 1968's top 10 hit in the UK "Private Number", a duet with Judy Clay; and his only US top 40 hit, 1976's "Tryin' to Love Two", which also hit No. 1 on the R&B chart.
 Upon the death of Otis Redding, Bell released the well-received memorial song "A Tribute to a King".

 As a songwriter, Bell co-authored the Chuck Jackson hit "Any Other Way" (which was a cover since Bell issued it first) as a follow-up to "You Don't Miss Your Water"; Billy Idol's 1986 hit "To Be a Lover", which was first a hit for Bell under its original title "I Forgot to Be Your Lover"; and the blues classic "Born Under A Bad Sign", popularized by both Albert King and Cream.

 Although he was a longtime recording artist for Stax Records, he is unrelated to the label's onetime president, Al Bell.

 In 2017, Bell was awarded a Grammy for Best Americana Album for his record This Is Where I Live.
 He performed his hit "Born Under a Bad Sign" alongside Gary Clark Jr. at the 2017 Grammy Awards.
 Bell was also featured on Rolling Stone's "Best of the Grammys" for that year.

-His music has been sampled by artists such as Kanye West, Ludacris, and Jaheim.